Why people use Retatrutide for Type 2 diabetes

 - Comparable or slightly better A1C control than Tirzepatide head-to-head.

-- FDA path includes Type 2 diabetes indication; timing depends on Phase 3.
+- FDA path includes the Type 2 diabetes indication; obesity NDA filing is expected 2026 with diabetes on a similar timeline.

 Protocol notes